 Although not particularly common, some people may develop a condition known as complex regional pain syndrome (CRPS) after sustaining an injury.
-This condition affects the nerves around the injured area, causing painful sensations and other serious symptoms that can limit mobility and reduce quality of life.
-However, while this condition can be managed to a certain extent, treatment is often prohibitively expensive without financial assistance.
+This condition affects the nerves around the injured area, causing painful sensations and other serious symptoms that can limit mobility and reduce the quality of life.
+However, while this condition can be managed to a certain extent, treatment costs associated with complex regional pain syndrome are often prohibitively expensive without financial assistance.

 Treatment Options for CRPS